ebraami/CleanOps/docs/requirements/functional-requirements/operator-analytics-monitoring-functions.md

 The system automatically identifies locations with a high frequency of repeated reports within a defined time period, displaying them visually on the operations map as areas requiring urgent attention.

 **Acceptance Condition:**
 A location is automatically flagged as a "Hotspot" when it receives 5 or more reports within a 30-day period.
-Hotspots are displayed on the map with a distinct marker/color, along with a report count and timeframe.
+Hotspots are displayed on the map with a distinct marker/color, along with a report count.

 ---

 ## 2. Recurring Reports

 **Description:**
-The system links multiple reports submitted about the same location or issue instead of treating them as separate entries, grouping them under a single recurring problem.
+The system flags multiple reports submitted about the same location or issue as potential duplicates and suggests them to the operator for review, instead of merging them automatically.
+This keeps the final decision on grouping reports in the hands of a human operator.

 **Acceptance Condition:**
-Reports within a 50-meter radius submitted within 7 days of each other are automatically grouped under one primary report, with a visible "recurrence count" indicator.
+Reports within a 50-meter radius submitted within 7 days of each other are flagged and suggested to the operator as potential duplicates, with a visible "recurrence count" indicator.
+The operator reviews the suggestion and manually confirms whether to merge them under one primary report.
+No automatic merging or grouping of reports occurs without operator confirmation.

 ---